valechelaru/airpods_appindicator/README.md

 </h1>

 <h4 align="center">
-  Small little GNOME AppIndicator I build myself one afternoon to make my life easier.
+  Small little GNOME AppIndicator to make connecting Airpods to a Linux machine easier.
 Using python and bash scripts with minimal dependencies.
 </h4>

 <h4 align="center">